aahmed96/portfolio/README.md

 # Things to add

 1. Projects
   a.
-NYU Projects
-  b.
-Covid-19 Website
-  c.
-Timeseries Framework
-  d.
 Medical Website (need to make this first)
-  e.
-Euro 2020 prediction game

 2. Music Production - have small clips of your music play